jeremypbeasley/canlis_j/menu.markdown

 ---
 title: Menu
 date: 2016-11-10 10:09:00 -08:00
-option_fourcourses:
-  title: 'Four Courses '
-  price: 105
-  desc: Choose one of each four courses below.
-option_tastingmenu:
-  title: Tasting Menu
-  price: 150
-  desc: A nine-course preset menu designed to be ordered by the entire table.
 course_1:
 - title: Peter Canlis Prawns
   desc: Alaskan spot prawns with vermouth, butter, and lime